For further information contact Economic Research Director BRET MAYBORNE at (414) 287.4122

 December 7, 2013 -

 >>View PDF of full report.

 Economic indicators in the metro area weakened in October, with less than a majority of indicators improving over year-ago levels.
 According to a monthly report by the Metropolitan Milwaukee Association of Commerce (MMAC), 11 of 23 October indicators improved over year-ago levels, down from the 13 positive indicators posted in September.

 “October marks the third time in four months that the aggregate number of positive indictors has declined and is the first time since January, 2012 that less than half of these local indicators pointed upward,” said Bret Mayborne, the MMAC’s economic research director.
 “Job gains continue in the metro area but have weakened in recent months with an increasing number of major industry sectors posting year-over-year job loses.”

 "October marks the third time in four months that the aggregate number of positive indicators has declined and is the first time since January, 2012 that less than half of these local indicators pointed upward."

 Highlights of the report include:

-• Four of ten major industry sectors registered year-over-year job increases in March.
-The construction, mining and natural resources sector posted the largest gain – up 9.4% vs. year-ago levels.
-Conversely, five of ten major industry sectors posted employment declines with a 1% drop in the leisure & hospitality sector ranking as the biggest percentage fall.
-Employment in the information sector was unchanged in this period.
+- Four of ten major industry sectors registered year-over-year job increases in October, with the construction, mining & natural resources sector posting the largest percentage gain, up 13.1%.
+Six of ten major industry sectors posted employment declines, with the professional & business services sector posting the largest decline (down 2.7%).

 Other Indicators (latest available)